ml-unito/PartitionedLS-experiments-2/README.md

 ```

-## Launch the expderiments using the alternating LS algorithm
+## Launch the experiments using the alternating LS algorithm

 ```bash